What you need to know about travel insurance

 Why you need travel insurance

-If you travel to somewhere like the United States, where there’s no free healthcare for holidaymakers, you could be landed with a bill of tens if not hundreds of thousands of dollars if you need a hospital stay.
+And of course, if you travel outside the EU to somewhere like the United States, where there’s no free healthcare for holidaymakers, you could be landed with a bill of tens if not hundreds of thousands of dollars if you need a hospital stay.

 When to buy travel insurance

 It’s best not to leave buying travel insurance until the last minute.
 Why?
 For a start, you’re more likely to buy the right policy when you’re not making a last-minute decision.
 But, more importantly, it also means that if you have to cancel your holiday due to sickness or an accident, you should be able to claim on your travel insurance and claim the cost of your holiday back.

 How to buy travel insurance

 It’s really easy – in theory at least – to buy travel insurance from a price comparison site.
 However, it’s not just a case of buying the cheapest policy and hoping for the best.
 Here are my tips for buying travel insurance: